Can I claim PIP for mental health?

 The total number of points you get for each group of activities will decide whether you are entitled to PIP, and how much money you will receive.

 To get the standard rate daily living component, you need to score 8 to 11 points in total for the daily living activities.
-You need 12 points to get the enhanced rate.
+You need at least 12 points to get the enhanced rate.

 To get the standard rate mobility component, you need to score 8 to 11 points in total for the mobility activities.
-You need 12 points to get the enhanced rate.
+You need at least 12 points to get the enhanced rate.

 Can you claim PIP in hospital or care?